 If you don’t suffer from a lot of daily electricity outages, you may want to consider periodically rebooting your router.
 What this step does is that it refreshes the device’s software drivers, and prevents the outbreak of any overheating incidents from occurring.

-Now who fancies his/her curtains catching fire; particularly when engrossed in a nerve-wreaking episode of House of Cards?
+Now, who fancies his/her curtains catching fire; particularly when engrossed in a nerve-wracking episode of House of Cards?

 We’re betting you don’t!